Getting Started

 In headset experiences, raycasters are used as a pointer to select items within the augmented reality environment.

-As the user moves their head or controller (depending on device), the direction of the raycaster adjusts accordingly, always indicating where the user is currently looking or pointing.
-This makes it possible for users to select and interact with objects in the AR scene as if they were physically touching them.
+As the user moves their head (or controller, depending on device), the direction of the raycaster adjusts accordingly.
+This indicates where the user is currently looking or pointing, making it possible for users to select and interact with objects in the AR scene as if they were physically in the space with them.

 Using headset controllers